BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 - CV (atleast the prettier version)
 - Game concepts, basic art and mockups

-Sadly it has been bought by Adobe so it is probably only a matter of time until it will be ruined, but for now it's still a great tool.
+Sadly it has been bought by Adobe so its bright future has been dimmed quite a lot.
 ### DaVinci Resolve
 DaVinci Resolve is a video editor combining color correction, visual effects, motion graphics and audio editing.
 Great for editing any videos even on a professional level.